maxstrome/maxstrome.github.io/resume.md

 ### MATClinics Baltimore, MD

 #### Part time Software Engineer (Summer 2020)
-- Worked as a part time summer employee at MATClinics, an outpatient opioid clinic in Baltimore.
-Designed, created, and deployed a virtual assistant for MATClinics’ customers that handles scheduling and changing appointments, payment issues, basic opioid related medical questions, general questions about the company, and small talk.
+- Worked over the summer as an employee at MATClinics, an outpatient opioid clinic in Baltimore.
+Designed, created, and deployed a conversational artificial intelligence for MATClinics’ customers that handles scheduling and changing appointments, payment issues, basic opioid related medical questions, general questions about the company, and small talk.

 ### Cisco Systems San Jose, CA